John Felton (assassin): Aftermath

 The unpopularity of the Duke meant Felton's action was met with widespread approval.
-While he was awaiting trial, it was celebrated in poems and pamphlets.
+While he was awaiting trial it was celebrated in poems and pamphlets.
 Copies of written statements he carried in his hat during the assassination were also widely circulated.
-A poem by the Oxford scholar and cleric Zouche Townley claimed that Felton had saved England and King Charles from the corruption of Buckingham's politicking.
-The number of surviving copies of this work suggest it was widely circulated.
-However, contemporary reports state Townly fled to Holland after it became known he was the author.
+A poem by the Oxford scholar and cleric Zouch Townley claimed that Felton had saved England and King Charles from the corruption of Buckingham's politicking.
+The number of surviving copies of this work suggests it was widely circulated.
+However contemporary reports state Townley fled to Holland after it had become known he was the author.